headforwards-spd/headforwards-website/src/pages/info-pages/create-effective-teams.md

           which skills are needed on the team.

           But when there’s a strong bond between the individual team members and the client, finding the right solution becomes easier.
         type: markdown-component
-      - quote: >-
-          It’s important everyone is trusted equally in our teams.
+      - quote: It’s important everyone is trusted equally in our teams.
 The right mix of experiences and skills can generate some really exciting ideas and it completely shapes the way the project runs.
         type: quote-component
     isPostit: false
     isRightImage: false
     isTwoColumns: true
     type: image-copy-component
-    title: "High-performing teams, high-quality software"
+    title: High-performing teams, high-quality software
   - content:
       - text: "Creating an effective team is only the first step.
-For a team to thrive, individual members must work closely together to reach their goals.\rHeadforwards takes an Agile approach to development, using techniques like pair programming and mob programming to bring team members together, share knowledge and skills, and ultimately deliver high quality software, fast.\n\n\rAt the same time, each team’s scrum master is there to keep up morale, encourage team cohesion and ensure the team is maximising its potential."
+For a team to thrive, individual members must work closely together to reach their goals.\rHeadforwards takes an Agile approach to development, using techniques like pair programming and mob programming to bring team members together, share knowledge and skills, and ultimately deliver high quality software, fast.

+          \rAt the same time, each team’s scrum master is there to keep up morale, encourage team cohesion and ensure the team is maximising its potential."
         type: markdown-component
     isPostit: false
     isRightImage: false